UoB-HPC/SimEng/docs/sphinx/developer/concepts/syscalls.rst

 System Calls
 ============

 To support the simulation of programs that perform system calls, SimEng implements system call emulation.
-When a supervisor call exception is raised by the program, the :doc:`exception handler <../arch/abstract>` invokes the emulated operating system :doc:`kernel <kernel>` instance to perform the syscall.
+When a supervisor call exception is raised by the program, the :doc:`exception handler <../arch/abstract>` invokes the Syscall Handler object held withi the :doc:`SimOS <kernel>` instance to perform the syscall.

 Many syscalls are emulated entirely inside SimEng, with some exceptions detailed below.